Do I Have to Take Steroids?

 - Anyone who doesn't want to risk side effects.

 Side Effects of Using Prednisone

 Using prednisone, especially in high doses for long periods of time, can become problematic, as there are so many difficult and dangerous side effects.
-Since PMR treatment usually starts with a high or medium dose of prednisone and lasts for 1 to 5 years, the use of the corticosteroid can become problematic.
+Since PMR treatment usually starts with a high or medium dose of prednisone and lasts for 1 to 5 years, the use of the corticosteroid can become hazardous.
 See the table below for a partial list of short- and long-term side effects.